rcland12/holly-stream/README.md

 ```

 ## (required) Allow Docker GPU access
-In order to allow Docker access to your Jetson Nano GPU, you will have to add the following argument, `"default-runtime": "nvidia"` to the file `/etc/docker/daemon.json`:
+In order to allow Docker access to your Jetson GPU, you will have to add the following argument, `"default-runtime": "nvidia"` to the file `/etc/docker/daemon.json`:
 ```bash
 {
     "runtimes": {